-The Bodyguard star used to live in Ireland and has a keen interest in Irish history and is fascinated by the life of the ‘Big Fella’.
+The Bodyguard star, who used to live in Ireland, has a keen interest in Irish history and is fascinated by the life of the ‘Big Fella’.

 He has wanted to make a movie about Collins for years.
 He was considered for the role of Collins for the 1996 Neil Jordan movie but the part ultimately went to Liam Neeson.

-While, Costner missed out, he admits it wasn’t quite the type of movie he envisioned anyway.
-Speaking to Joe.ie – ahead of the release of his new movie ‘The Highwaymen’ – he revealed he would like to tell the story of the War of Independence leader his way.
+While Costner missed out, he admits it wasn’t quite the type of movie he envisioned anyway.
+When he spoke to Joe.ie – ahead of the release of his movie ‘The Highwaymen’ – he revealed he would like to tell the story of the War of Independence leader his way.

 He said: “I wanted to make the Michael Collins story, I still do.
 I know it was made by another director (Neil Jordan) but that’s not the story I was going to make.
 I love the epic notion of Michael Collins.
 I’d still like to make that movie someday.